 - Stuttering Sample Appeal Letter (Fluency Disorder)

 - Hearing Aid for a Child Sample Appeal Letter

 - Treatment Efficacy of Pediatric Communication Disorders (i.e. autism spectrum, phonological, language, feeding/swallowing, hearing, stuttering, cognitive-communication)

-STEP 3: While waiting for the results of the appeal, contact the benefits coordinator manager at your place of employment.
+Step 3: While waiting for the results of the appeal, contact the benefits coordinator manager at your place of employment.
 Share with them your conversations with the insurance company and copies of all letters sent and received.
-Let them know the insurance carrier has denied a needed service for your child though written policy states otherwise.
+Let them know the insurance carrier has denied a needed service for your child, though written policy states otherwise.
 Inform them that the current coverage for children with speech-language disorders is not adequate and better coverage is needed in the future.
-It is possible that your employer is completely unaware of the difference in policy and actual claim remittance.
-Also, other employees may be significantly affected by the level of coverage offered and if enough complaints are being made, your employer may consider a change in policy.
+It is possible that your employer is unaware of the difference in policy and actual claim remittance.
+Other employees may also be significantly affected by the level of coverage offered and if enough complaints are being made, your employer may consider a change in policy.

 Step 4: If the outcome of your appeal is a second denial, submit a formal complaint to your state’s insurance commissioner (Georgia Office of Insurance & Fire Safety Commissioner).
 The department logs all complaints and if enough families file complaints, they may decide to investigate a particular issue.
 You can also educate your legislators about the limitations of pediatric insurance coverage for children with special needs.
 Contacting local editors or newspapers and tv news outlets are also another route and making your voice heard.